 These permits vary depending on local regulations but generally require additional costs associated with consulting a state or federal agency before beginning work on any aquatic project.

 Any materials removed during dredging operations may need to be disposed of according to specific protocols and guidelines set by state and federal governments.
 This can add additional expenses to a project’s budget.
+When estimating the cost of dredging a pond, it helps to work with an experienced team that can evaluate all of these variables upfront.

 Get Your Pond Dredged by PondMedics